sebvellu/cireg/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of cireg is to ...
+The cireg package provides tools for estimation and hypothesis testing in (systems of) linear and nonlinear cointegrating regressions.

 ## Installation